Wear a face covering, unless you are exempt.

 - Carry a Passenger Support Card – available here

 We ask our passengers to be considerate when travelling with someone who is not wearing a face covering.
-Please note that some railway staff, particularly those isolated from others such as train drivers, may also be exempt.
+Please note that some railway staff, particularly those isolated from others such as train drivers, may also not be able to wear a face covering.